How Much Does Heat Pump Installation Cost in 2025?

 Likewise, rainy climates might not yield enough sunlight for solar panels to generate enough solar energy for a solar heat system.
 You don’t want to invest in a system that won’t perform in cost-saving ways long-term.

 If your home doesn’t already have a duct system installed, you’ll also need to factor ductwork installation into your budget.
-It’ll cost less if the installation is in an unfinished basement or attic or with new construction.
-The price of new ductwork is $1,800 to $2,300 on average or between $10 to $20 per linear foot, so add this to the price of your heat pump system while calculating your expenses.
+It costs less if the installation is in an unfinished basement, attic, or new construction.
+The price of new ductwork is $1,800 to $2,300 on average, or between $10 and $20 per linear foot, so add this to the cost of your heat pump system while calculating your expenses.

-Most customers will spend between $1,000 to $2,800 for a mid-quality heat pump unit, not including labor.
+Most customers spend between $1,000 and $2,800 for a mid-quality heat pump unit, not including labor.
 After labor, fees, and permits, costs can hit $20,000 or more, not including ducts.

-Manufacturers generally offer a range of units, based on the size of your house, your location’s climate, and other factors.
-The HSPF rating (Heating Seasonal Performance Factor), Seasonal Energy Efficiency Rating (SEER) and sound rating all factor into the cost of the heat pump.
+Manufacturers generally offer a range of units based on your house's size, location’s climate, and other factors.
+The HSPF rating (Heating Seasonal Performance Factor), Seasonal Energy Efficiency Rating (SEER), and sound rating all factor into the cost of the heat pump.
 The higher the score, the higher the price.

-Installing geothermal heat pumps costs anywhere from $6,000 to $20,000 with some hitting $30,000 or more.
-These systems require either in-ground or water-source installations like a pond or small lake.
+Installing geothermal heat pumps costs anywhere from $6,000 to $20,000, with some hitting $30,000 or more.
+These systems require in-ground or water-source installations like a pond or small lake.
 They’re also known as ground-source pumps because they live underground, protected from the elements.

 Geothermal heat pumps might hurt the wallet initially, but they cost less to maintain than any other type.
 They’ll also last 50 years or longer.
 Your heat pump will pay for itself twice as fast as an air-sourced system with what it saves in energy bills and maintenance.

-Ductless mini-splits cost anywhere from $1,300 to $8,000, depending on the size and how many zones you need.
-Mini-splits use multiple refrigerant lines running to each room or zone in the home.
-Using individual units in each zone, they either warm or cool the room as needed.
+Ductless mini-splits cost anywhere from $1,300 to $8,000, depending on the size and number of zones you need.
+They use multiple refrigerant lines running to each room or zone in the home.
+Individual units in each zone either warm or cool the room as needed.

 Solar heat pumps cost anywhere from $18,000 to $39,000.
-These systems come in a couple of setups.
-One simply uses solar power to run the compressor while the other warms an intermediate fluid, much like a solar water heater, to assist the pump.
+These systems come in two setups.
+One simply uses solar power to run the compressor, while the other warms an intermediate fluid, much like a solar water heater, to assist the pump.

-A dual fuel hybrid heat pump is a combination of a gas furnace and a heat pump, which leverages the best of both systems.
-Dual fuel hybrid systems cost $2,500 to $10,000.
-This system works well in colder climates that drop below 32 degrees Fahrenheit.
-It uses a gas furnace inside the house that kicks in when the heat pump reaches its balance point.
-The balance point comes when that move into the home no longer offsets heat loss.
+A dual-fuel hybrid heat pump combines a gas furnace and a heat pump, which leverages the best of both systems.
+Dual-fuel hybrid systems cost $2,500 to $10,000.
+This system works well in colder climates that drop below 32°F. It uses a gas furnace inside the house that kicks in when the heat pump reaches its balance point.
 Well-insulated homes work better for this type of system.

 Here are two possible scenarios for installing a supplemental electric heat pump that can affect the price: